Brunswick Modern Slavery Statement

 Brunswick believes the risk of our operations causing, contributing to or being linked to modern slavery is low.
 We have robust policies in place to control our use of third-party contracting services, including restricting employment contractors from charging temporary or migrant employees or having documents taken/withheld.

 However, Brunswick also acknowledges that the supply chain is complex and goes back many layers/tiers from our direct relationships.
-We continue to monitor our suppliers and known tier 2 and lower suppliers for potential risks.
-As any risks are identified, Brunswick performs additional diligence that is specific to the risk, which could include phone calls, emails, meetings, site visits, etc.
+We continue to monitor our suppliers and known tier 2 and beyond suppliers for potential risks.
+As risks are identified, Brunswick performs additional diligence that is specific to the risk, which could include phone calls, emails, meetings, site visits, etc.

 The Company solicits feedback on the supply chain through Conflict Mineral and Responsible Sourcing initiatives, as well as requires that all suppliers accept the Brunswick Supplier Code of Conduct.
 The Code requires that Brunswick's suppliers take steps to ensure that they meet or exceed legal requirements for compensation, working hours and working conditions and prohibits the use of child labor, forced labor or human trafficking as defined by the International Labour Organization.
 Further details can be found on the Brunswick website at: